damr-/tiss/README.md

 # Tiss Tool
-A small program I wrote to aid myself in choosing courses for my master's programme in physics Created using
+A small program to aid myself in choosing courses for my master's programme in physics.

+It fetches the courses from the course-list website ("Tiss") and sorts them according to their catalogue ("Wahlfachkatalog WFK").
+Using the GUI I can search the courses, check them for validity by comparing them to the courses from the curriculum and add them to my personal list of courses.

+Created using
 - Python 3
 - PyQt5
 - Selenium
-- Beautifulsoup 4
+- BeautifulSoup